doreenhii/noetherPerception/brainstorm.md

 	Possible critique on the solutions provided by this approach: why does the brain choose on that thing to be conserved (questions people tend to ask more when it comes to biological systems, but people don’t ask why is energy the quantity that is conserved)?
 You need a lot of experiments showing that the proposal is generalizable, so that it is shown, experiment-by-experiment, that it is the correct (an adequate) Lagrangian.
 </p>
 <blockquote>
-"It is important to realize that in physics today we have no knowledge of what energy is" --Richard Feynman (<a href="https://www.feynmanlectures.caltech.edu/I_04.html">Lecture 4: Conservation of Energy</a>)
+"It is important to realize that in physics today we have no knowledge of what energy is" &#8212; Richard Feynman (<a href="https://www.feynmanlectures.caltech.edu/I_04.html">Lecture 4: Conservation of Energy</a>)
 </blockquote>